Maddy150912/MY-BubbleGame/README.md

 4. You have 60 seconds to score as many points as you can.
 5. Keep an eye on the timer and the hit box to maximize your score.

+## Technology Used

+- HTML
+- CSS
+- JavaScript

 ## Features

 - Fast-paced gameplay that keeps you engaged.